macpal37/SalvageGame/README.txt

 Player is able to kick off a platform and launch themselves at an angle aimed by the arrow key.

 ping (R):
 Player releases a ping which shows the direction of the body.

+go to level select (esc):
+Switches to the level select screen when playing the game.